On the affine Springer fibers inside the invariant center of the small quantum group: Introduction

-The $G^\vee$-invariant part of the blocks of the center, indeed the entire blocks of the center can in fact be equipped with two gradings that arise from the isomorphism (as a bigraded vector space) of the center of each block with certain equivariant cohomologies of coherent sheaves on the Springer resolution \cite{BL} (see Theorem \ref{Springer_res}).
+Assuming Conjecture \ref{BBASV-conj}, the regular block part of Theorem \ref{thm:mainthm} agrees with an ungraded form of the conjecture formulated in \cite{LQ1}.
+In the case where $\fg = {\mathfrak{sl}}_n$, the formula of Theorem \ref{thm:mainthm} coincides with the formula conjectured by Igor Frenkel for the whole $G^\vee$-invariant part (computed for $n\leq 4$ in \cite{LQ2}): \begin{corollary} Let $G = SL_n$, and suppose that $n\not\equiv 0, -1$ mod $\ell$.
+Then the rational $((n+1)\ell-n,n)$-Catalan number. \end{corollary} The $G^\vee$-invariant parts of the blocks of the center, indeed the entire blocks, can be equipped with two gradings that arise from isomorphisms with the equivariant cohomologies of certain coherent sheaves on the Springer resolution\cite{BL} (see Theorem \ref{block:coherent}).

+On the geometric side, the bigrading of the principal block is closely related to the isomorphism of $W-$representations $\C[\Lambda/(h+1)\Lambda]\otimes \sgn \cong \overline{DR}_W$, where the latter is Gordon's canonical quotient of the space of the diagonal coinvariants \cite{Gordon}.
+The latter space is algebraically defined and has an obvious bigrading.

-In case $G=SL_n$, assuming the main conjecture in \cite{CM}, we define a bigrading on the side of the affine Springer fibers, which coincides with the sign-twisted bigraded structure on the diagonal coinvariants (see Theorem \ref{thm:bgrd}).
-This bigrading comes from the realization of the invariant piece of the cohomology as a quotient of the BM homology of the ''positive part" of the affine Springer fiber, up to a linear dual.
+The bigrading in the type A case can also be realized on the side of the affine Springer fibers by passing from $G=SL_n$ to the (non-simply connected) group $G=GL_n$.
+As we show in Theorem \ref{thm:bgrd}, the resulting bigrading coincides with that of the sign-twisted diagonal coinvariants.
+This geometric bigrading comes from the realization of the invariant piece of the cohomology as a quotient of the BM homology of the ''positive part" of the affine Springer fiber for $GL_n$, up to a linear dual.

-We also study another model for the bigrading, coming from the perverse filtration on certain parabolic Hitchin fibers.
-This formulation is more geometric and allows us, for example, to define an ${\mathfrak{sl}}_2$ action on the blocks of the cohomology of affine Springer fibers.
-We expect that our bigrading (either version) carried over to the blocks of the center coincides with the one coming from the equivariant cohomologies of the coherent sheaves on the Springer resolution.
-This would imply in particular that the constructed $\fs\fl_2$-action on the affine Springer fiber side coincides with the ${\mathfrak{sl}}_2$ action ''along the diagonals" as in \cite[Section 4]{LQ1}.
-Finally, we exhibit a spectral curve construction which can hopefully be used to relate the second model of the bigrading to the (much better behaved) elliptic homogeneous affine Springer fibers studied e.g. in \cite{CO}.
+In Section \ref{sec:hitchin} we also study another model for the bigrading, coming from the perverse filtration on certain parabolic Hitchin fibers of $G=SL_n$.
+This formulation is more geometric and allows us, for example, to define an ${\mathfrak{sl}}_2$-action on the blocks of $H^*(\Gr^{\gamma,\zeta})^{\tW\cdot}$.
+Based on the Hilb-vs-Quot conjecture of \cite{KiTr}, the two bigradings are the same up to a simple change of variables.

+To complete the triangle between affine Springer fibers, coherent sheaves on the Springer resolution, and the diagonal coinvariants, we conjecture that the transport of either of our two bigradings to the blocks of the center coincides with the one coming from the equivariant cohomologies of the coherent sheaves on the Springer resolution.
+There is a natural $\fs\fl_2$-action on the cohomologies on the affine Springer fiber side, which we conjecture to coincide with the ${\mathfrak{sl}}_2$ action ''along the diagonals" as in \cite[Section 4]{LQ1}.